World Cup Results 2018: Round-of-16 Scores and Quarter-Finals Bracket

 This one hurts.
 I can't wrap my head around that performance.
 A very good chance to reach the Quarter Final for the first time since 1954 and they let them pass them by.
 Sweden were actually comfortable for the majority of that game, especially at the end. #SWESUI #WorldCup

-Switzerland couldn't take their chance, but Sweden's pragmatic formula has the nation in a first World Cup quarter-final since 1994.

-Sweden will be a tough nut for England to crack, but the Three Lions received a massive psychological boost by reversing their fortunes from the spot, having been eliminated from international tournaments by the same method in 1990, 1996, 2004 and 2006.
+Sweden's pragmatic formula has the nation in a World Cup quarter-final since 1994.
+They will be a tough nut for England to crack, but Gareth Southgate's squad received a massive psychological boost by reversing their fortunes from the spot, having been eliminated from international tournaments on pens in 1990, 1996, 2004 and 2006.

 England's Winning Moment (🎥 US Only)